beekpower/Perfection/README.md

-It's Perfection bitches!
-In Open fucking GL.
+It's Perfection!
+In Open GL.